master2619/lenovo-yoga-slim7x-audio-linux/.github/CONTRIBUTING.md

 We are focusing on abstracted replication of raw math first.
 Then later implementing the same into Pipewire and kernel drivers when confident.

+`Abstraction -- then isolated validation -- then Implementation`

 ## How to contribute

 Standard GitHub flow applies: fork, branch, commit, and open a PR.